 This new smartwatch and fitness tracker boasts a 1.54″ touchscreen and a battery life of 5-7 days.
 It connects with your phone GPS to track your activity, distance travelled and routes to give you the fuller picture.

 We think the blood pressure monitoring with this watch has currently got a few advantages over older models.
-Recording of BP can take place automatically (every 5 minutes) and sync with your phone app daily for convenience.
-You can also calibrate the blood pressure reading by entering professional grade equipment (e.g. using a blood pressure monitor) data into the app which is a nice feature that can improve the accuracy of the readings.
-Needless to sat, the watch is not a replacement for medical equipment but can be used for reference purposes.
+For instance, recording of BP can take place automatically (every 5 minutes) and sync with your phone app daily for convenience.
+You can also calibrate the blood pressure reading by entering professional-grade equipment (e.g. using a blood pressure monitor) data into the app, which is a nice feature that can improve the accuracy of the readings.
+Needless to say, the watch is not a replacement for medical equipment but can be used for reference purposes.